Instructor - Huichun Liang

 Russian 2160 is the second course in the two-semester intermediate Russian sequence.
 By the end of the course you will be able to: converse with ease and confidence when dealing with the routine tasks and social situations; communicate information about work, school, recreation, particular interests, and areas of competence in sentences or series of sentences; narrate and describe in different time frames about everyday events and situations; understand, with ease and confidence, simple sentence-length speech in basic personal and social contexts; understand fully and with ease short, non-complex texts that convey basic information and deal with personal and social topics; understand some connected texts featuring description and narration.

-How does the Russian-speaking world see itself?
-This asynchronous, second 8-week online course will use film to explore how Russian speakers themselves understand Russia.
-We will watch 13 major Russian-language films from the post-Soviet era (starting in 1990) that depict moments in Russian history from the middle ages to the present.
-And we will critically consider what these representations of Russian history and culture suggest about Russian identity today, with special attention to how these films present difference (ethnic, political, religious, gender, sexual, etc.), or “otherness.”
-Instructional components will include film viewings, informational video lectures, online student discussion and remote small-group work.
+How does Russia see itself?
+In this course we will use film to explore how Russians themselves understand Russia.
+We will watch 14 major Russian-language films from the post-Soviet era (starting in 1991) that depict moments in Russian history from the middle ages to the present.
+And we will critically consider what these representations of Russian history and culture suggest about Russian identity today.
+We will pay special attention to how Russian-language films present difference (ethnic, political, religious, gender, sexual, etc.), or "otherness," as a way of defining national identity.
+And we will analyze the relation of national identity constructs to social inequities.
+We will consider how films present groups of people within a society as "other"; how films present difference across Russian-speaking nations; and how Russia imagines itself as "other" or as a marginalized outsider.
+Students will gain foundational knowledge of Russian history and culture; will practice critical thinking through analyzing films in individual and collaborative modes; will develop written and oral communication; and will develop skills in intercultural fluency as they engage with Russian culture in its diversity.

 Rosa Morales, Coordinator.
 Multiple time slots available.
 Hybrid